renan20553/baixar_nfse_portal_nacional/README.md

 - `cert_pass`: Password for the certificate.
 - `cnpj`: The company's CNPJ used to log in to the portal.
 - `output_dir`: Directory where downloaded NFSe XML files will be saved.
+- `log_dir`: Directory where log files will be written.
 - `delay_seconds`: Number of seconds to wait between requests.
 - `auto_start`: `true` to start downloading automatically when the script launches.
 - `timeout` *(optional)*: Request timeout in seconds.
 Defaults to `30`.